 pbpaste | pandoc -f rst -t gfm | pbcopy to convert from RST to GitHub Flavored Markdown.

 You can then create a pull request to update the Homebrew Tap by running this locally (note, it’s important to do this as soon as possible after the release is published on PyPI, because PyPI is the source CumulusCI checks to see if a new version is available):

-$ git checkout master $ git pull $ make release-homebrew
+$ git checkout main $ git pull $ make release-homebrew

 release-homebrew build step depends on the jq command line utility which is available via Homebrew.